FernandoCL1991/Power-BI-Statistical-Findings/README.md

 - A **Date Table** was created in Power BI with columns for Year, Month, and other date-specific fields.
 - A new **Year** column was derived for easier aggregation.
 - Relationships were established between the Date Table and the Training Table.
+- A new table was created **Aggregated Class Target** specific to how classes contributed overall towards Target and had a many-yo-many relationship to Training Table.
+- A **Unique Years** table was created to enhance the performance of different visualizations with a one-to-many relationship to Aggregated Class Target table and another to the Date Table.
 - **Data types** were changed correspondingly.
 - **Image Classes Bins** were created to synthesize classes into more concise groups.
 The groups created were: Animals, Innanimate Objects, Nature, Person, and Vehicles.